gcallah/MiscWriting/Empire/empire.md

 declining elite an olive branch.
 Failing to recognize that this was the best offer they were going to get, the *Optimates* rejected it, and instead were essentially wiped out.

-One important fact about the empire that falling upon the Roman civil wars is that it was not an ideological empire.
+One important fact about the empire that followed the Roman civil wars is that it was not an ideological empire.
 Let's look at what that means.

 ## A Non-Ideological Empire